 On the bright side, this makes things pretty easy.
-On the other hand, there are a lot of variations that fit into the broad category of "some trimming."
+On the other hand, many variations fit into the broad category of "some trimming."
 Don't worry too much.
 We'll break those down too.
 We're not going to leave you wondering or hanging today.

 Ok.
 We've narrowed things down a bit.
-It's time to zoom in even more to get a better idea of what women really want.
-We're going to skip talking about completely untrimmed and fully shaven manscaping options since they're discussed above.
-This is all about what decisions you should make if and when you commit to trimming.
+It's time to zoom in even more to get a better idea of what women want.
+We're going to skip talking about completely untrimmed and fully shaven grooming options since they're discussed above.
+Style choices is all about what decisions you should make if and when you commit to trimming.

 Life is going to prove less difficult than you might have thought.
 A clear majority of women prefer a simple trim.
 While there will be eternal debate over whether or not the balls and anus should be smooth, most women agree that as long as things are kept in order, the style of trimming isn't a deal-breaker.
 You really can stick with a simple design and please most of the ladies.

 Another popular style is varied length gradients.
-Basically, things are shortest next to the junk and a little longer as you move up towards the waistline.
+Things are shortest next to the junk and a little longer as you move up towards the waistline.
 It takes a little more work, but it creates a clean, deliberate aesthetic.
-Our guess is that people appreciate the thought and effort.
+We guess that people appreciate the thought and effort.

 Poll numbers on creative trimming are less reliable.
 Some questionnaires mentioned specific styles.
 Others were vaguer.
 The best we can give you is that roughly 5 percent of women prefer some type of creativity in their man's pubic hair.
 If you were thinking of trimming her initials into your curly hair from down under, you might want to rethink the strategy.
 It might be novel for a minute, but there's a good chance it won't cause her to swoon.

 In the end, simplicity is king, and that's honestly a nice thing for all of us.
 You don't have to become a master barber.
 Instead, you merely need to understand the basics and apply them.
-And, for those of you who haven’t yet taken the time to learn, we’ll cover those basics in a minute.
+We'll cover these basics in a minute.

-Before we get into manscaping practices, we should reflect on what we're really discussing.
-Why does anyone actually care about someone else's pubic hair?
+Before we get into male grooming practices, we should reflect on what we're discussing.
+Why does anyone care about someone else's pubic hair?
 You might have some ideas, but you're probably also missing some obvious points.
-Pubic hair might have an evolutionary purpose (science seems to assume this but hasn't clearly proven it yet).
+Pubic hair might have an evolutionary purpose (science seems to assume this but hasn't proven it yet).
 It might not be the best idea to shave off all of your stuff.
 But, you can probably get the natural benefits of pubes while still keeping them under control.
 These are just a few motivations to consider.

 Let's face it.
-Your mind went here first.
-For a lot of women, the presence of overgrown pubic hair does in fact alter the nature of a sexual relationship.
+Your mind went there first.
+For many women, the presence of overgrown pubic hair does alter the nature of a sexual relationship.
 How can we keep this safe for work?
-Some of the non-traditional sexual practices that have risen in popularity don't benefit from an abundance of pubic hair.
-People who aren't devoted missionaries — if you get the drift — might prefer to keep things trimmed.
+Some non-traditional sexual practices that have risen in popularity don't benefit from an abundance of pubic hair.
+If you get the drift, people who aren't devoted missionaries might prefer to keep things trimmed.
 It's pretty straightforward.

-There’s some science that suggests pubic hair is good for your personal hygiene.
+Some science suggests pubic hair is good for your hygiene.
 That science is ignoring something that every human being knows all too well: balls stink.
 They're gross.
 We all love our own, but they aren't pleasant things, and fluffy hair contributes to that problem.
 It can trap sweat and the stuff that makes everything gross.
 No one needs that.

 A simple trim can cut through the problem and leave you fresher and happier.
 More importantly, it makes you less disgusting to members of the opposite sex.

 Regardless of why ladies might want you to trim, there's a reason we haven't discussed yet.
 You can do it for yourself.
-Most guys who manscape agree that it makes them feel sexier, cleaner, healthier, and more confident.
+Most guys who groom agree that it makes them feel sexier, cleaner, healthier, and more confident.
 That's a powerful list of reasons to consider investing in a trimmer.
-When you consider how little work you really need to put into this for anyone else, it seems pretty easy to justify trimming for your own sake.
-This is the real reason that we manscape, and it's the core motivation for why we run a manscaping company.
+When you consider how little work you need to put into this for anyone else, it seems pretty easy to justify trimming for your own sake.
+Personal gain is the real reason we groom, and it's the core motivation for why we run a male grooming company.

 Ok.
-Let's discuss the actual techniques that will help you manscape.
+Let's discuss the actual techniques that will help you groom.
 We're not going to tell you how to use a trimmer in general.
 That's pretty easy.
-Instead, we're going to give you a few pro tips to help you have a better manscaping experience.
+Instead, we're going to give you a few pro tips to help you have a better male grooming experience.
 If you're enjoying it, there's a good chance you're doing it in a way that someone else can enjoy it too.
-Just, don't quote that out of context.
-We're only referring to manscaping here.
+Just don't quote that out of context.
+We're only referring to male grooming here.

 Here's your pro tip.
 Trim before you shower.
-You might worry about cleaning up, but with a Magic Mat, cleaning up is easy.
-Showering after you trim ensures that you wash away the annoying hair clippings, and it sets you up for a good, healthy manscaping routine.
+You might worry about cleaning up, but with a Magic Mat™ shaving mat, cleaning up is easy.
+Showering after you trim ensures that you wash away the annoying hair clippings, and it sets you up for a good, healthy male grooming routine.